alexandre-touret/rest-apis-versioning-workshop/README.md

-# REST APIs Versionning: Hands-on !
+# REST APIs Versioning: Hands-on !

 This workshop aims to introduce different ways to handle and propose several versions of a same API to your customers.

 ## :dart: Big picture

-During this workshop we will strive with API versionning on a (small) microservice application.
+During this workshop we will strive with API versioning on a (small) microservice application.
 Here is a short description of it.

 This platform aims to store and get books of a bookstore.